 - Loosely cover the trays with plastic wrap and allow to proof for 45 minutes to 1 hour.
 The best way to know if your donuts are fully proofed is to lightly press them with your finger.
 If the indentation holds and does not bounce back right away, they are ready! (see note below)

 - Make the coating by combining white sugar and espresso powder in a shallow bowl.
-Set aside.
+Set aside.1 Cup (200g) White Sugar1 ½ to 2 Teaspoons Fine Espresso Powder

 - Remove chocolate cream from the fridge.
 Give it a good mix and transfer to a piping bag fitted with a tip of your choice or to a ziplock bag with the tip cut off.
 Set aside.